 Pour the egg mixture into the pan and allow the uncooked eggs to flow over the spinach mixture.

-The residual heat will cook the eggs on top of the omelette and will also melt the cheese.
+The residual heat will cook the eggs on the inside and will also melt the cheese.
 Serve hot.

 Frequently Asked Questions